themanojdesai/python-a2a/docs/index.rst

 - **Complete Implementation**: Fully implements the official A2A specification
 - **MCP Integration**: First-class support for Model Context Protocol
+- **LangChain Integration**: Seamless interoperability with LangChain tools and agents
 - **Enterprise Ready**: Built for production with robust error handling
 - **Framework Agnostic**: Works with any Python framework
 - **LLM Provider Flexibility**: Native integrations with OpenAI, Anthropic, and more